 Photo: Thorsten Kestner

-Marguerite Donlon is an innovative, contemporary choreographer and director based in Berlin and Hagen.
-From 2021 she will be the new Dance Director at Theatre Osnabrück.
-Currently she is the ballet director and choreographer of Ballet Hagen at Theater Hagen.
-Known for her humour and profound creativity, her work thrills an unusually broad audience.
+Donlon is known for her humour and profound creativity, her work thrills an unusually broad audience.
 With stylistic innovation, Irish wit and the combination of different art forms, Marguerite Donlon has pushed artistic limits to secure a place in the international dance scene.

 A native of Ireland, Donlon’s childhood was marked by traditional Irish dance; only at the age of 16 did she begin professional ballet training.
 Her first engagement was with the English National Ballet.
 In 1990, she was invited as a soloist to the Deutsche Oper Berlin where she worked with dance legends such as Natalia Makarova, Rudolf Nureyev and Sir Kenneth MacMillan.
 Donlon, however, found her place working with and dancing the repertoire of the most influential contemporary choreographers, including William Forsythe, Maurice Béjart, Meg Stuart, Bill T. Jones and Jiří Kylián.

 From 2001–2013, Marguerite Donlon was the ballet director and house choreographer at the Saarländisches Staatstheater (Saarland State Theater).
-The company, known as the Donlon Dance Company, impressed audiences with its own unique style and quickly became a respected and sought-after ensemble invited to perform throughout Europe, the USA and Asia.
-Donlon is also the initiator and artistic director of the International Dance Festival “N.O.W.
-Dance Saar”, launched in 2006.
+The company impressed audiences with its own unique style and quickly became a respected and sought-after ensemble invited to perform throughout Europe, the USA and Asia.

-In 2009, Marguerite Donlon founded “iMove”, a highly motived and successful youth dance company comprising of 24 young people from various cultural and ethnic backgrounds with little or no dance background.
-This ongoing project has proven what dance can do to bring these diverse groups together in harmony.
+In 2009, Marguerite Donlon founded “iMove Saar”, a highly motived and successful youth dance company comprising of young people from various cultural and ethnic backgrounds.
+Since then she has launched “iMove Ha” and most recently “iMove Os”.

-Donlon created a variety of dance works in the past 12 years showing her versatility yet loyalty to true self expression.
+Donlon created a variety of critically acclaimed dance works in the past 21 years showing her versatility yet loyalty to true self expression.
 For this she has been critically acclaimed worldwide.
-Part of that variety has been the refreshing re-interpretations of ballet classics.

 The Yearbook “Dance” paid several tributes to her and the company over the years announcing them as “Best Company of the Year”, “Best Production”, “Best Dancer”, or “Most important work for the arts”.
 “Giselle-Reloaded” was nominated for the “Prix Benois de la Danse” with its mixture of contemporary dance and Irish traditional dance which has become a strong motif in her work.
 “Romeo und Julia” was nominated for the German Theatre Prize “Die Faust”.

-Marguerite Donlon has created choreographies for dance companies worldwide.
-Her work has been performed most recently by prima ballerina Svetlana Zacharova and the Bolshoi Ballet.
-She has also created for companies such as the Nederlands Dans Theater 2 (NDT), the Stuttgart Ballet, Berlin Ballet, Hubbard Street Dance Company in Chicago, Rambert Dance in London, the Companhia Nacional de Bailado (CNB) Portugal, Staatstheater am Gärtnerplatz Munich, Musiktheater im Revier (MiR) Gelsenkirchen and The One Grand Show, Friedrichstadt-Palast Berlin.
+Marguerite Donlon has created choreographies for other dance companies and dancers worldwide.
+She has created for companies such as the Nederlands Dans Theater 2 (NDT), the Stuttgart Ballet, Berlin Ballet, Hubbard Street Dance Company in Chicago, Rambert Dance in London, the Companhia Nacional de Bailado (CNB) Portugal, Staatstheater am Gärtnerplatz Munich, Musiktheater im Revier (MiR) Gelsenkirchen, Visceral dance Chicago, Svetlana Zacharova and the Bolshoi Ballet and The One Grand Show, Friedrichstadt-Palast Berlin.

 Donlon sees dance as a social connector and a tool to communicate on various levels.
 In 2012, she launched a large scale environmental awareness project about the growing problem of plastic in our oceans.
 After meeting environmentalist David De Rothschild and brainstorming together, she created a dance piece called “Blue”.
 She also created an interactive sculpture which involved 8.000 children collecting plastic bottle tops to fill the sculpture.
 This sculpture “Plastic Ocean” was subsequently invited to Frankfurt to open the “Eco Arts Festival” and later was invited to tour Greece to help promote awareness to the problem.
 As a result, Donlon was invited to the world summit for water pollution in Berlin to talk about how dance can reach so many people through a positive approach and how this can influence scientific and political endeavors.